Table of contents

 During the dry season, watermelons are thirsty, requiring a lot of water.
 However, it is said that correctly limiting water at the end of the growing season makes the fruit even sweeter.

 One of our watermelon growing tips is to mulch.
-Mulching watermelon is useful in the tropics to control weeds.
+Indeed mulching watermelon is useful in the tropics to control weeds.
 During the dry season, mulching can also help to retain moisture and save water loss through evaporation.

 Pests and Diseases